Fertility Benefits: A Strategic Imperative in Modern Workplaces

 Employee Benefits: The Changing Landscape

-Employee benefits have traditionally focused on healthcare, retirement plans, and paid time off.
+Employee benefits traditionally focus on healthcare, retirement plans, and paid time off.
 However, as the workforce becomes more diverse and as employees seek a better work-life balance, companies must adapt to these evolving needs.
-According to a survey by the Society for Human Resource Management (SHRM), more than 60% of employers consider fertility benefits as an essential part of their healthcare offerings to attract and retain top talent (Society for Human Resource Management, 2021).
+According to a survey by the Society for Human Resource Management (SHRM), more than 60% of employers consider fertility benefits essential to their healthcare offerings to attract and retain top talent (Society for Human Resource Management, 2021).

 Fertility problems impact a significant portion of the workforce.
 According to the Centers for Disease Control and Prevention (CDC), around 10% of women aged 15-44 in the United States face issues with fertility or miscarriage (CDC, 2021).
 This statistic indicates a substantial segment of the workforce could potentially benefit from fertility-related interventions.